$\aleph_1$ and the modal $\mu$-calculus: The propositional modal -calculus

 From a position of the form $(s,\top)$ Adam loses, and from a position of the form $(s,\bot)$ Eva loses.
 Also, from a position of the form $(s,p)$ with $p$ a propositional variable, Eva wins if and only if $s \in v(p)$; from a position of the form $(s,\neg p)$ with $p$ a propositional variable, Eva wins if and only if $s \not\in v(p)$.
 The definition of the game is completed by defining infinite winning plays.
 To achieve this goal, we choose a rank function $\rho : \CL(\phi) \rto \N$ such that, when $\psi_{1}$ is a subformula of $\psi_{2}$, then $\rho(\psi_{1} \cdot \sigmaphi_{\psi_{1}}) \leq \rho(\psi_{2} \cdot \sigmaphi_{\psi_{2}})$, and such that $\rho(\mu_{z}.\psi)$ is odd and $\rho(\nu_{z}.\psi)$ is even. \correction{An infinite play}{The winner of an infinite play} $\set{(s_{n},\psi_{n}) \mid n \geq 0 }$ is determined by the \emph{parity condition}: it is a win for Eva if and only if $\max \set{ n \geq 0 \mid \set{i \mid \rho^{-1}(\psi_{i}) \text{ is infinite} } } $ is even.

-Let us recall the following fundamental result (see for example~\cite[Theorem 6]{BraWal15}): \begin{proposition} For each model $\M$ and each \wnamed formula $\phi \in \Lmu$, $\M, s \forces \phi$ if and only if Eva has a winning strategy from position $(s,\phi)$ in the game $\G(\M,\phi)$. \end{proposition}
+Let us recall the following fundamental result (see for example~\cite[Theorem 6]{BraWal15}): \begin{prop} For each model $\M$ and each \wnamed formula $\phi \in \Lmu$, $\M, s \forces \phi$ if and only if Eva has a winning strategy from position $(s,\phi)$ in the game $\G(\M,\phi)$. \end{prop}